qiisziilbash/Simple_World_Simulation/description.md

 ## World
 - an n*m matrix (borders of the matrix is blocked)
 - each cell can be empty, contain a food, or a food and an agent
 - each food has an amount that is a positive even integer number
+    - initially each cell has food with a specific probability
     - amount of each food is decreased by 2 if an agent is on it and the agent hasn't reached their max strength

 ## Agents